IntelRealSense/realsense-ros/camera/README.md

     rosrun tf tf_monitor

-#### Static Parameters
+#### Static Options

+    Stream options:
 	    mode (string, default: preset)
 	        Specify the mode to start camera streams.
 Mode comprises of height, width and fps.
 	        Preset mode enables default values whereas Manual mode enables the specified parameter values. color_height (int, default: 480)
 	        Specify the color camera height resolution.
 	    color_width (int, default: 640)
 	        Specify the color camera width resolution.
 	    depth_height (int, default: 360)
 	        Specify the depth camera height resolution.
 	    depth_width (int, default: 480)
 	        Specify the depth camera width resolution.
 	    depth_fps (int, default: 60)
 	        Specify the color camera FPS
 	    depth_fps (int, default: 60)
 	        Specify the depth camera FPS
 	    enable_depth (bool, default: true)
 	        Specify if to enable or not the depth and infrared camera. enable_color (bool, default: true)
 	        Specify if to enable or not the color camera. enable_pointcloud (bool, default: true)
 	        Specify if to enable or not the point cloud camera. enable_tf (bool, default: true)
 	        Specify if to enable or not the transform frames.
 	    camera (string, default: "R200")
 	        Specify the camera name.
+    Camera options:
-    Supported options: Following are the options supported by the R200 camera:
+    Following are the options that can be set statically in the R200 camera:
-        R200_DEPTH_CONTROL_PRESET : [0, 5]
         R200_DEPTH_UNITS : [1, 2147483647]
         R200_DEPTH_CLAMP_MIN : [0, 65535]
         R200_DEPTH_CLAMP_MAX : [0, 65535]